 The shape of the leaves depends on whether they are hand-picked, in full-leaf shape, or machine harvested, a mixture of leaf fragments and twigs.

-High quality leaves, such as Shan Lin Xi High Mountain Oolong, are usually hand-picked to emphasise the full “high mountain flavour”.
+Best Oolong tea leaves, such as Shan Lin Xi High Mountain Oolong, are usually hand-picked to emphasise the full “high mountain flavour”.

 Machine harvested loose leaves are usually cheaper in price,